Heritage - 28: "Dirty War" Massacre Prompts a Search for Nazi War Criminals (1945-1948)

 With 23 Special Air Service Regiment (Reserve) (23 SAS (R)) it forms the Special Air Service Regiment (SAS (R)).
 The Forces Branch is nevertheless Reserve and covered by strict security measures to protect its 'special' status.
 Details of operations are never given out, nor are personnel details.
 Selection is made from current service regiments on a regular basis after rigorous physical and mental trials.
 Captured SAS personnel might be tortured in secret, as has happened in the past, so physical and mental stamina needs to be in peak condition.

-HERITAGE 22: 'WELL MET BY MOONLIGHT' paraphrases Shakespeare's play title with Laycock's commandos covering the Anzac and British retreat over the Cretan mountains from Maleme and the unit's metamorphosis into the SAS
+Heritage 22: 'Well Met By Moonlight' paraphrases Shakespeare's play title with Laycock's commandos covering the Anzac and British withdrawal over the mountains in Crete south from Maleme to Sfaxia, and the unit's metamorphosis back in North Africa into the Special Air Service (SAS) under Major David Stirling